- Common Name: Bobcat

 Reproduction and Offspring: After a gestation of approximately 50-70 days, females produce a litter of 1-8 kittens, with the average being 2-3.
 They weigh 9.75-12 ounces at birth and will open their eyes at around 6 days.
 They are weaned between 3-4 months of age, and reach sexual maturity around 12 months for females, and 24 months for males.

-In the wild, Bobcats live 12-13 years, and at Big Cat Rescue they have lived over twenty years.
+In the wild, Bobcats live 12-13 years, and in captivity, they have lived over 23.

 Hunting and Diet: These tough little cats will eat almost anything, and are natural born survivors (except for man’s interference).
 Their primary diet is rabbit, but they also eat rodents, beaver, peccaries, birds and bats, and deer.
 They are also scavengers.